Bioresponsive lab diagram and imaging

 Contact Us

-The Bioresponsive Materials Lab is located in room 549 in the Engineering Research Center (ERC) at the University of Cincinnati in Cincinnati, OH.
+The Bioresponsive Materials Lab is located in lab 120 in the UC Bioscience Center on the east medical campus at the University of Cincinnati in Cincinnati, OH.

 Address: